 The length of the treatment depends on the following factors:

 - Presence of other disorders

 - Choice of treatment

-Inpatient alcohol treatment programs are typically more intensive and immersive than outpatient services.
+Inpatient alcohol treatment programs are typically more intensive and immersive than outpatient drug and alcohol treatment.
 The programs are rigidly structured, and their success depends on completing every stage before proceeding to the next.
 As such, inpatient alcohol treatment and rehab programs, consisting of detox, therapy, and aftercare, are lengthier; their durations usually stretch for months.